-The number of Consideration Shares (which is a function of the Option Ratio) will be subject to the quantum of profit contributions of the respective subsidiaries to the Group.
+The number of Consideration Shares (which is a function of the Option Ratio) will be subject to the quantum of profit contributions of the respective Subsidiaries to the Group.

-- 2. The entering into the Put Options is not subject to any approvals.
-The issuance of new ordinary shares by the Company to fulfil the consideration in the Put Options is conditional upon approvals being obtained (where applicable) from the following: - (a) Bursa Malaysia Securities Berhad, for the approval for the listing of and quotation for the new ordinary shares; - (b) The shareholders of the Company at an Extraordinary General Meeting of the Company to be convened, if required; and - (c) Any other relevant authorities, if required. - 3.
-Barring any unforeseen circumstances and subject to all the required approvals being obtained, the Put Options are expected to be completed within one (1) month from obtaining the last required approval, unless otherwise stated.
+- 2. The issuance of new ordinary shares by the Company to fulfil the consideration in the Put Options is conditional upon approvals being obtained (where applicable) from the following: - (a) Bursa Malaysia Securities Berhad, for the approval for the listing of and quotation for the new ordinary shares: - (b) The shareholders of the Company at an Extraordinary General Meeting of the Company to be convened, if required; and - (c) Any other relevant authorities, if required.